caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/artifact-collections-as-io.md

 ## Registering an Action that Takes an Input Collection

 Input or parameter collections can be in the form of lists or dictionaries.
-For inputs the type annotation for function registration is the QIIME 2 semantic type of the Artifacts expected.
+For inputs the type annotation for function registration is the QIIME 2 artifact class(es) of the Artifacts expected.
-For parameters it is just the type of the parameter.
+For parameters it is the type of the parameter.

 An example of registering collection inputs and parameters is shown below.
 For a list input, the syntax is `"List[SemanticType]"` and for a dictionary it is `"Collection[SemanticType]"`.